codeclou/docker-atlassian-jira-data-center/README.md

 ### Usage with Docker in Detail

-Everything explained here is automatically done by the `start-cluster.sh`.
+Steps 4,5 and 6 can be automatically done by calling [`start-cluster.sh`](https://github.com/codeclou/docker-atlassian-jira-data-center/blob/master/start-cluster.sh).

 &nbsp;